mrsingleton/jour71105/infographic/readme.md

 # Explainer Infographic Assignment

+Due Fri Sep 28

-Do a piece of _explainer_ journalism, designed as a web-based _infographic_.
+Do a piece of _explainer_ journalism, designed as a web-based _infographic_, and related to a news story you are considering reporting.

 - Pick a subject you know well
 - Produce an HTML/CSS doc that incorporates text and representative icons